 The fact is that power corrupts, and absolute power corrupts absolutely.
 That's why no person should try to play god, or king or queen with political power of government.
 And that includes even chief executives and heads of state, and leaders of legislative bodies.
 The power must lie with the people, to the greatest extent possible.
 That's why The 21st Century Declaration of Independence is all about how to establish government of, by, and for the people.

 You see, the message from the Spirit of truth exposes divisive and harmful leadership, dispels myths, exposes false beliefs, dissolves the most divisive and harmful patriarchal doctrines and traditions of the passing age, shows what is to come, and it is to be spread all over the world.
+And thank God the message from the Spirit of truth is designed not to condemn but to educate; not to punish but to correct; and not to destroy but to save.

-Then, when humanity accepts and understands the message, the God of heaven shall set up a new kingdom on the earth that shall encompass all kingdoms and nations, and it shall last forever, never to be destroyed.
+When humanity accepts and understands the message, the God of heaven shall set up a new kingdom on the earth that shall encompass all kingdoms and nations, and it shall last forever, never to be destroyed.
 That’s what the fulfillment of Old Testament and New Testament Bible prophecy is all about, and the prophesies of all other religions are based on the same idea and the same reality.

 Different religions have slightly different readings about ages and their length, but most prophets of the world foresaw what would happening as we neared the end of an age of conflict and division.
 And they knew the earth and humanity would go through a tribulation that would be like "labor pains" prior to something new being born into the world -- a new way of looking at government and religion, which will gradually and eventually bring harmony and unity.